akpetty/SeaIcePrediction/README.md

 # Sea ice prediction
 **Alek Petty**

 Python scripts used to produce tseasonal forecasts of Arctic and Antarctic sea ice.
 Results from our Arctic sea ice forecasts analysis were published in JGR Earth's Future (see references below).
+The original github repo for those scripts can be found here: https://github.com/akpetty/ArcticSeaIcePrediction2017.
+This is an updated repository that features a few upgrades to make the forecast scripts easier to use, and more felxible (e.g. for forecasting Antarctic sea ice, different months of the year etc.).

 Add more of a description here.